kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 The three possible decisions are:

-- **`Admit`** — the workload has drifted from its desired state and, unless vetoed, should be restarted.
+- **`Restart`** — the workload has drifted from its desired state and, unless vetoed, should be restarted.
 - **`Continue`** — this predicate is indifferent; the decision is deferred to the remaining predicates.
 This is the neutral element of the default OR evaluation.
 - **`Stop`** — this predicate forbids the restart.
 Evaluation stops immediately and the workload is **not** restarted,